TechBrenda/sickfits-frontend/README.md

 Enable Emmet in VSCode with setting "emmet.includeLanguages": { "javascript": "javascriptreact" }.<br/>
 Then, to create `<div className="foo-bar"></div>`, type **.foo-bar** and press Enter.
 Voilà.

+## Shortcuts
+    rcc
+This creates a React component class with a render function.

 # Styled Components
 This is an ES6 thing.
 First import 'styled' from 'styled-components'.
 Create a const component and set it equal to styled.*whatever* then follow that with backtics (template literals) and end with semicolon.
 Normal CSS goes between the backtics.
 Finally, use the component in place of the *whatever* element you were going to use.